 The 6-month period will allow for greater certainty and clarity that the activity will proceed as planned.
 For participation in overseas tradeshows, companies are allowed to book the booth space and confirm booth design and construction cost at an earlier date.
 However, the MRA grant support is not guaranteed until companies’ applications are approved by Enterprise Singapore.

 None of the above will be supported.
-We strongly encourage Singapore companies to tap onto iMAP supported tradeshows to reach global customers, get feedback on products and services and learn more about overseas markets.
-Please refer to www.enterprisesg.gov.sg/events/imap for iMAP supported tradeshows.
+We strongly encourage Singapore companies to tap onto LEAD IFM supported tradeshows to reach global customers, get feedback on products and services and learn more about overseas markets.
+Please refer to https://www.enterprisesg.gov.sg/events/lead-ifm for LEAD IFM supported tradeshows.

 The MRA grant support will be capped at 36 sqm per company.
 The support is for up to a standard booth size based on majority of the applications, beyond which the grant is not able to cover.
 Based on overall trends, a booth space of 36 sqm is reasonable for companies across different industries (e.g. for display of their machines, furniture, etc.)